Radial Keratotomy Complications

 1. Loss of Best Corrected Visual Acuity

 Over the years, I have seen many RK patients who also underwent additional RK procedures followed by one or more LASIK procedures.
 In every instance, the additional procedures only made things worse.
 Many patients eventually needed to undergo corneal transplant surgery.
 For those patients who underwent RK surgery and are now looking for a doctor and new treatments to allow you to see better, I would encourage you to stay away from any additional invasive procedures including INTACS, PRK and LASIK.
 In recent years, advances in specialty lenses including Scleral, Synergeyes and other unique lens technologies have become available which will allow you to see clearly and comfortably once again without the risk that invasive surgeries pose.
+VIRTUALLY EVERY POST-R-K PATIENT WHO HAS VISITED OUR SPECIALTY LENS PRACTICE HAS EXPERIENCED A DRAMATIC IMPROVEMENT IN THEIR VISUAL ACUITY AND OCULAR COMFORT.

 Below are photos and images of some of the eyes we have seen in our office which underwent Radial Keratotomy (RK) surgery.